nolanlawson/css-talk-2022/markdown.md

 But the result is exactly the same.
 All we did was move the style/layout costs from the `getBoundingClientRect` to the browser's rendering loop.
 The total time spent is the same.
 So this DevTools warning can be very misleading.

+---

+# Style vs layout performance

+--
+- Style
+  - Complexity of CSS selectors
+- Layout
+  - Complexity of layout

+???

+In general, style calculation problems are caused by slow CSS selectors (e.g. `nth-child()`, `not:()` and ancestor selectors), and layout calculation problems are caused by complex layout (e.g. grids inside of flexboxes inside of grids).